bartdesmet/csharplang/spec/statements.md

 >
 > ***TODO***
 > * Decide on the strategy for info nodes.
 Even though these may be redundant now, it provides extensibility if statements change in the future from a semantic fashion.
 For example, if they allow binding to APIs and start requiring reflection info objects.
 A good example is `Lambda` where async lambdas were easily modeled by defining a new info factory, while keeping the syntactic structure of the node the same.
 Note that expression tree libraries can overload factory methods `X` to vary the return types based on the type returned from `XInfo`.
 For example, `Q.Lambda<T>(Q.LambdaInfo(...), ...)` may return a `LambdaQuote<T>` while `Q.Lambda<T>(Q.AsyncLambdaInfo(...), ...)` may return an `AsyncLambdaQuote<T>` if the library wishes to do so.
+> * Decide if we should make the factory methods reflect the language construct using grammar lingo (`If`) or make them a concatenation of keywords involve (`If` versus `IfElse`).
+The latter could help here to reduce overloading.

 ### The switch statement